Docker Compose File Requirements

 Version Specification

-The last compatible version of the Docker Compose Specification is 3.8.
-Although the most up to date is the new Compose Specification Reference, it is preferred to stay with versions 3.7 and above to maintain compatibility.
+The last compatible (V1) version of the Docker Compose Specification is 3.8.
+Although the most up to date (V2) version is the new Compose Specification Reference.
+However, for compatibility reasons it is preferred to stay with V1 versions 3.7 or higher.

-Using versions above 3.0, it is important to run docker-compose in compatibility mode.
-Those versions have specifications for running Docker Swarm environments.
-Because we are running in standalone mode, the compatibility flag has to be enabled.
+When using V1 versions, it is important to run docker-compose in compatibility mode.
+These versions have specifications for running Docker Swarm environments.
+Because we are running in standalone mode, the compatibility flag must be enabled.

 $ docker-compose --compatibility -f file1 -f file2 -f fileN up